-Use Azure Storage Explorer to manage directories, files, and ACLs in Azure Data Lake Storage Gen2
+Use Azure Storage Explorer to manage directories and files in Azure Data Lake Storage Gen2

-This article shows you how to use Azure Storage Explorer to create and manage directories, files, and permissions in storage accounts that has hierarchical namespace (HNS) enabled.
+This article shows you how to use Azure Storage Explorer to create and manage directories and files in storage accounts that has hierarchical namespace (HNS) enabled.